JoakimOL/Ttm4135-compendium/src/08-otherpublickeycrypto.md

 most elliptic curve implementations use much smaller keys.
 If we compare this to RSA, the relative advantage of elliptic curve cryptography will increase at higher security levels.

-We can use elliptic curves in several cryptosystems, like the diffie hellmann key exchange and elgamal.
+We can use elliptic curves in several cryptosystems, like the Diffie-Hellman key exchange and elgamal.